worldmaking/WebXR_P5js_eCampus21/README.md

 #### Some limitations

-Currently, mouse, keyboard, etc. events are not supported, and external libraries (e.g. audio) will probably not work.
+Currently, mouse, keyboard, etc. events are not supported, and external libraries (e.g. audio) will probably not work (Jan 2022).

 Example: